Variant Creutzfeldt–Jakob disease: Blood products

 In New Zealand, the New Zealand Blood Service (NZBS) in 2000 introduced measures to preclude permanently donors having resided in the United Kingdom (including the Isle of Man and the Channel Islands) for a total of six months or more between January 1980 and December 1996.
 The measure resulted in ten percent of New Zealand's active blood donors at the time becoming ineligible to donate blood.
 In 2003, the NZBS further extended restrictions to permanently preclude donors having received a blood transfusion in the United Kingdom since January 1980, and in April 2006, restrictions were further extended to include the Republic of Ireland and France.
+The restriction was rescinded in late February 2024.

 Similar regulations are in place where anyone having spent more than six months for Germany or one year for France living in the UK between January 1980 and December 1996 is permanently banned from donating blood.

-In Canada, individuals are not eligible to donate blood or plasma if they have spent a cumulative total of three months or more in the UK, or France from 1 January 1980 to December 31, 1996.
-They are also ineligible if they have spent a cumulative total of five years or more in the Republic of Ireland since January 1, 1980 through 31 December 2001 or spent a cumulative total of six months or more in Saudi Arabia from January 1, 1980, through December 31, 1996 or if they have had a blood transfusion in the UK, France or Western Europe since 1980.
+In Canada, individuals were formerly ineligible to donate blood or plasma if they had spent a cumulative total of three months or more in the mainland UK or its Crown Dependencies or six months or more in Saudi Arabia from January 1, 1980, through December 31, 1996.
+They were also ineligible if they had spent a cumulative total of five years or more in France or the Republic of Ireland from January 1, 1980, through 31 December 2001.
+These restrictions were removed by December 2023.

 In Poland, anyone having spent cumulatively six months or longer between 1 January 1980 and 31 December 1996 in the UK, Ireland, or France is permanently barred from donating.

 In France, anyone having lived or stayed in the United Kingdom a total of over one year between 1 January 1980 and 31 December 1996 is permanently barred from donating.

-In the Czech Republic, anyone having spent more than six months in the UK or France between the years 1980 and 1996 or received transfusion in the UK after the year 1980 is not allowed to donate blood.
+In the Czech Republic, anyone having spent more than twelve months in the UK or France between 1980 and 1996 or received transfusion in the UK after the year 1980 is not allowed to donate blood.

-In Finland, anyone having lived or stayed in the British Isles a total of over six months between 1 January 1980 and 31 December 1996 is permanently barred from donating.
+In Finland, anyone having lived or stayed in the mainland United Kingdom or its Crown Dependencies for a total of over six months between 1 January 1980 and 31 December 1996 is permanently barred from donating.

 Sperm donation

-In the U.S., the FDA has banned import of any donor sperm, motivated by a risk of variant Creutzfeldt-Jakob disease, inhibiting the once popular import of Scandinavian sperm.
+In the U.S., the FDA has banned import of any donor sperm, motivated by a risk of variant Creutzfeldt–Jakob disease, inhibiting the once popular import of Scandinavian sperm.
 Despite this, the scientific consensus is that the risk is negligible, as there is no evidence Creutzfeldt–Jakob is sexually transmitted.